Wondering what to do when your overtired baby won’t stop crying? Break the cycle and help your newborn catch up on sleep with these tips!

 It’s easy to feel overwhelmed by the constant crying, feeling like nothing you do is working.
-Your baby just cries and cries and never seems happy.
+Your baby just cries and cries and never seems happy despite his drowsiness and fatigue.
 He keeps waking up any time he comes close to sleeping, and you can’t even get the basics done without him screaming.

 You understood having a baby would be rough and that you wouldn’t get much sleep, but you can’t exactly survive on no sleep.
-And if you can’t let him self soothe yet, what are you supposed to do in the meantime?
+And if he’s too young for self-soothing, what are you supposed to do in the meantime?
 Will he eventually sleep?

 Don’t worry, mama.
 Rest assured that what you’re going through is normal, especially if your pediatrician doesn’t see any worrisome signs.
 While you won’t be getting 11-12 hours of sleep straight just yet, you can try a few tricks to get him to stop crying and finally fall asleep.

-Here’s what worked with me, and I hope these tips work for you, too:
+Here’s what worked for me, and I hope these tips work for you, too:

 1. Watch the clock, not sleep cues

-I felt like the most clueless mom when I couldn’t for the life of me seem to spot a sleep cue.
+I felt like the most clueless mom when I couldn’t for the life of me seem to spot any signs of an overtired newborn.
 While other moms could tell the difference between their babies’ cries, I could barely tell that mine was getting sleepy.

 Just when I thought I finally saw a sleep cue, he was already overtired to sleep well.

-Only once he’s about three to six months old can he be awake for about two hours or so.
+Only once he’s about three to six months old can his wake windows stretch to about two hours or so.
 Before then, aim for a max of 90 minutes at a time, and err on the side of even less time than that.